pyscajor/PorthsAndGigs/great-par-bryher.md

 **(2)** Side wall of the _Czar_ shed.
 This is clearer than the north wall against slipway (4).
 It rises a little higher, and has more stone visible.
 The bases of the walls, like the floor, are buried in stabilised blown sand and tumbled stones.

-As shown by the mid-20th century photo of this site, originally the sides of the shed rose to _c_1.5m or shoulder high.
+As shown by the mid-20th century photo of this site, originally the sides of the shed rose to c.1.5m or shoulder high.
 Their stonework appears to have been more irregular than that seen in the sheds seen in another of the _Porths and Gigs_ models at New Quay, St Mary’s, still near-intact.

 Sheds in the past, like those of today, would have had gear stored against their walls, on wall tops, and hanging in the roof timbers or laid on planks across them.
 Old houses and barns had neat ‘keeping places’ built into their walls, as can be seen on Samson, but these were probably not usual in early gig sheds with their less regular stonework.
-A ruined gig shed on the Neck of Samson with a small timber lean-to store at one end, _c_200 years old, is explored in the _Porths and Gigs_ report.
+A ruined gig shed on the Neck of Samson with a small timber lean-to store at one end, c.200 years old, is explored in the *Porths and Gigs* report.

 **(3)** The lack of an inner end wall is part of the design of the shed, known for having had double doors at each end.
 This design may have been innovative for a gig shed.
 Sheds opening only to landward are known to occur, where winds laden with sand could hamper launch and recovery ─ as can be seen for instance from the walling of a roofless shed at Green Porth, Old Grimsby, Tresco (in the project report).